- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 If you have the money to put down on them, these floorstanding speakers are some of the best you can get for the price.

 |Power Handling||80 – 200 Watts|

 There are a few things on the speakers that make them stand out from others on the market.
 Of course, they look great, but the speaker arrangement makes them stand apart.

 Let’s start on the front.
 The face of the speaker holds two midrange woofers and a soft dome tweeter between them.
 The cones are made out of butyl rubber.
 This build helps suppress unwanted cone resonances, ensuring durability and performance reliability.

 On the bottom are four copper sound-isolation spikes.
 These high-quality metal spikes absorb vibrations from the floor to make sure the sound is isolated to the speakers.

-What’s interesting is where the low end woofer is placed.
-The bottom firing driver acts like a pseudo subwoofer, using the floor to propel low end into the room.
-It’s a cool design that I haven’t seen on very many floorstanding speakers before.
+What’s interesting is where the low-end woofer is placed.
+The bottom-firing driver acts as a pseudo subwoofer, using the floor to propel the low end into the room.
+It’s a cool design that I haven’t seen on very many floors standing speakers before.

 Personally, I like the black finish better.
 The simple color palette feels more elegant overall.
 If the cones are too distracting, I can always throw the removable cloth grille on the front.

 The speakers are built very nicely as well.
 The cabinet is constructed from MDF but has internal bracing throughout to give the speaker extra rigidity.
 Plus, at nearly 50 pounds per speaker, they won’t be moving around much.

 There isn’t much to the XL7F in terms of features.
 Outside of looking and sound great, the speakers just kind of produce sound.
 No remote controls or anything fancy like that.
 The feature set is subtle.